OWASP/samm/v2.0/beta/core/operations/o-incident-management.md

 ### Benefit

-Ability to detect most obvious security incidents within a reasonable timeframe from occurrence.
+Ability to detect the most obvious security incidents within a reasonable timeframe.

 ### Activity

-On the first level, available log data (e.g. access logs, application logs, infrastructure logs) are consciously analyzed in order to detect possible security incidents.
-This effort is carried in accordance with known log data retention periods.
+The available log data (e.g. access logs, application logs, infrastructure logs) are analyzed to detect possible security incidents in accordance with known log data retention periods.

-While in small setups, this analysis can be done manually with the help of common command line tools, once the amount of system generating logs grows, automation techniques are employed - even a simple script looking for suspicious events run periodically as a cron job is a step forward!
+In small setups, you can do this manually with the help of common command line tools.
+With larger amounts of logs, employ automation techniques - even a simple script looking for suspicious events run periodically as a cron job is a step forward!

 In case the logs from different sources are sent to a dedicated log system, it might be a good idea to analyze the logs here and also employ basic log correlation principles.

-On this maturity level, you might not go for 24/7 incident detection process, especially if you don't have this process established for generall incidents as well.
-However, it should be ensured that unavailability of person in charge(vacation, illness) won't significantly impact the detection speed and quality.
+Even if you don’t have a 24⁄7 incident detection process, unavailability of the person in charge (vacation, illness) shouldn’t impact the detection speed and quality significantly.

-If an event is evaluated to be a security incident, the contact point for formal creation of security incident is defined and generally known.
+You have a defined and generally known contact point for formal creation of security incidents.

 ### Maturity Questions
 #### Q 1